top of page

 Creative Life News Blog

 Cut it Out!
-Collage As Invention and Escape
+Collage Spurs Creativity

-Just Cut it Out
+Cut it Out!

-Collage As Art
+Collage in Art History

 The precursors to collage as an art form include ancient paper-cutting (China) , the decoupage made prominent in 17th C France, as well as the felt and fabric appliqué used in many cultures.
 Many people untrained in formal schools of art (some now known and respected as practitioners of "Outsider Art") use collage as a means of expression and decoration.
 Collage remains accessible to all of us.
 It is, by its very nature, an inclusive art form.